Here are a few tips to help you save money on your energy bills, without spending money on renovations to your home.

-Washing your clothes at 30 degrees can save up to £7 a year on your energy bills.
+Washing your clothes at 30 degrees uses 57% less electricity than at higher temperatures, and can save you up to £8 a year on your energy bills.

-If the weather’s good and you have space, dry your clothes on a washing line, or a clothes horse, to save £30 a year.
+If the weather’s good and you've got space, dry your clothes on a washing line, or a clothes horse, to save £35 a year.

 You can save up to £6 a year by only boiling the water you need when using the kettle.

 Turning your thermostat down by one degree can save you £55 a year.

 Turn your appliances off by the switch to save £35 a year.

 You could save £11 on your annual energy bill just by switching off the lights when you leave the room.

 Cut your shower time by one minute every morning to save £10 a year on your energy bills.